Get debt relief now. We've helped 205 clients find attorneys today.

 How Does Reaffirmation Work?

-Reaffirming a debt should not taken lightly.
-Be sure to evaluate all of your options carefully and understand the consequences fully before deciding to reaffirm any debt.
-However, you must decide quickly because reaffirmation agreements must be filed with the court no later than 60 days after your 341(a) meeting of creditors.
+Reaffirming a debt should not taken lightly, and you should understand the consequences.
+It's a good idea to make the reaffirmation decision before filing because reaffirmation agreements must be filed with the court no later than 60 days after your 341 meeting of creditors, the one meeting all filers must attend.

-Why Would You Reaffirm?
+Why Would You Reaffirm a Secured Debt?

 Here are some reasons why you might want to reaffirm a secured debt.